Is it ethical to outsource?

 What about malpractice insurance coverage?

-Although Tara Muller does not form an attorney-client relationship with any clients of the attorney or firm that hires her on a freelance basis to prepare a brief or engage in another task, she does maintain professional liability insurance.
+Although Tara Muller does not form an attorney-client relationship with any clients of the attorney or firm that hires her on a freelance basis to prepare a brief or engage in another task, she does maintain professional liability insurance through Lawyers' Mutual Insurance of NC.

-Do I pay you, or does my client pay you directly?
+Do I pay, or does my client pay?

 In a freelance situation, the lawyer or law firm enters into a contract for the freelance legal work and pays Tara Muller directly for the services.
 Except in certain co-counsel situations, she does not accept payment from the contracting attorney's client.
-For income tax purposes, you must provide Tara Muller with a 1099 form for miscellaneous income.
+For income tax purposes, her law firm clients provide her with a 1099 form for miscellaneous income.

 The NC Rules of Professional Conduct permit you to bill the client directly for the legal services provided by Tara Muller.
 Further, the fees charged to the client may exceed the amount you pay to Tara Muller, provided the total fee is reasonable under the circumstances.
 Rule 1.5.
 Tara Muller will keep accurate records of time spent and will provide you with a detailed bill for legal services on her own billing software or directly on your billing software, whichever you prefer.
 Some billing software companies charge a fee for additional users, which Tara Muller sometimes includes in her costs depending on the nature and extent of the freelance project.
 When a project is limited in duration and scope, most attorneys find it relatively simple to transfer Tara Muller’s timesheet to their own billing software and pass it on to the client.